 “The MS Azure ECC system for a strange reason has been set up on MS SQL DB (not HANA, for reasons unknown), while BW on MS

 Azure is on HANA. there were multiple critical show stopper issues for BW and even for HANA on MS Azure due to resource bottlenecks, despite the DB size being only abt 700GB to 1TB at max, whereas the resource allocation was around 8TB.”

 This brings up the question related to Azure with HANA.
 Azure is SAP’s preferred public cloud partner.
 Yet it does not appear that Azure, in this case, knew how to setup HANA.

 On the companies websites, everything looks like it works.
 It is not until the solution is tested that problems surface.

 Here is another example of inaccurate information.
 S/4HANA is still quite immature, and it is unlikely that Microsoft is using S/4HANA for much of anything but as a demo box.
-This type of announcement is made to drive S/4HANA business to Azure.
-And if Microsoft has mastered using S/4HANA (which uses HANA) why did this case study report such a problem with using HANA on Azure?
+This type of announcement is made to drive the S/4HANA business to Azure.
+And if Microsoft has mastered using S/4HANA (which uses HANA), why did this case study report such a problem with using HANA on Azure?

 This case study tells us an interesting story, which is corroborated by other case studies.
 Mainly that HANA, in reality, is far away from its marketing claims.
-But this case study provides new information to us, which is the ability to Azure to support HANA.
-It should be understood that HANA is a higher overhead database, and there it will be more challenging to set up and maintain properly versus other databases that are considerably more stable.
+But this case study provides new information to us, which is the ability of Azure to support HANA.
+It should be understood that HANA is a higher overhead database, and there it will be more challenging to set up and maintain appropriately versus other databases that are considerably more stable.